qc-tum/chemtensor/README.md

 Alternatively, you can build the project locally; see the instructions below.

-Note that ChemTensor can also run as standalone C code.
+Note that ChemTensor can also run as a standalone C code.

 Building
 --------
-The code requires the BLAS, LAPACK, HDF5, and Python 3 development libraries with NumPy.
+The code requires the BLAS, LAPACK, HDF5, and (optionally) Python 3 development libraries with NumPy.
 These can be installed via
 - `sudo apt install libblas-dev liblapacke-dev libhdf5-dev python3-dev python3-numpy` (on Ubuntu Linux)
 - `brew install hdf5 python3 numpy` (on arm64 macOS together with the Accelerate framework)